Family financial planning for American expats is critical when planning a move abroad with dependents in tow.

 Tip: Don’t Forget About U.S. Subscriptions

-Review your credit card statements for recurring charges associated with subscriptions or memberships and make a note to cancel them before moving abroad.
-Thanks to a new rule enacted by the Federal Trade Commission called the “Click to Cancel” rule, by mid-April next year it should be much easier to end recurring payments for subscriptions you no longer want or need.
+Thanks to a new rule enacted by the Federal Trade Commission called the “Click to Cancel” rule, from April 2024, it should be much easier to end recurring payments for subscriptions you no longer want or need.
 (1)

 Prior to Moving, Select a U.S. Expat Tax Specialist to Work With